MatinAniss/gpui-book/src/styling/index.md

 # Styling

-In this chapter, we will show you how to style elements in your GPUI application.
+In this chapter, you will learn how to style elements in your GPUI application.

 GPUI uses [Taffy](https://github.com/DioxusLabs/taffy) as the underlying layout engine, it powers how elements are layed out.